stackbit-projects/good-lavender-0a2e5/content/pages/posts/grand-canyon.md

 ---
-title: Hiking The Grand Canyon
+title: Cruz Roja Méxicana Estatal Guanajuato
 excerpt: >-
   The Grand Canyon is a steep-sided canyon carved by the Colorado River in Arizona, United States.
 The Grand Canyon is 277 miles (446 km) long, up to 18